 Day 4 - The Gap of Dunloe and the Lakes of Killarney

 After a hearty traditional Irish breakfast this morning we'll begin our day with an exciting jaunt through the picturesque Gap of Dunloe.
 The stark landscape of the narrow Gap Valley soon gives way to a gently descending country road through a verdant valley thick with ferns, woodlands and wildflowers.
 The skyline is dominated by the craggy green peaks of Ireland's tallest mountains, Magillycuddy's Reeks.
 Lunchtime will find us relaxing alongside one of the beautiful lakes of Killarney National Park as we enjoy our meal.
 Fully recharged, we'll board boats for an afternoon water tour of the world famous Lakes of Killarney.
 As stream gives way to lake, and then back to stream, our boatmen guides will wander back and forth across the water pointing out the rich history and important sites of the area.
 Eventually we'll arrive at Ross Castle, the crumbling lakeside stronghold that was the last conquest of Cromwell in 1652.
 Here we'll have transport awaiting us to take us to the nearby town of Killarney, one of Ireland's liveliest villages!
-Famed for its abundance of pubs, shops, and restaurants, With shops, restaurants and pubs aplenty, you'll have no trouble finding entertainment and food in Killarney's town center.
+Famed for its abundance of pubs, shops, and restaurants, you'll have no trouble finding entertainment and food in Killarney's town center.
 Tonight you can choose to stay close to home and dine at the wonderful hotel restaurant, or you can go back to Killarney, only minutes away, to enjoy a pub meal and live Irish music!

 The Dunloe Hotel, Killarney, or similar